Hawaiian Poi Dog: History

-The original Hawaiian poi dog were descended from the Polynesian dogs brought to the Hawaiian Islands by the Polynesian people.
-Genetic studies on the New Zealand Kurī dog indicate that the origin of this dog (and therefore probably the Hawaiian dog) is Indonesia.
-Referred as the ʻīlio in the Hawaiian language, the modern name of this breed is derived from poi, a Hawaiian staple food made from kalo or taro root.
-Poi was used to fatten the dogs for use as food because meat was too valuable to be used as dog food.
-Since the Hawaiian Islands did not have large land mammals other than feral hogs, Poi dogs were not needed for hunting.
-The dogs were never deliberately bred to a standard, but human and natural selection still came into play.
+The original Hawaiian poi dogs were descended from the Polynesian Dogs brought to the Hawaiian Islands by the Polynesian people.
+Genetic studies on the New Zealand Kurī dog indicate that the origin of this dog (and therefore probably the Hawaiian poi dog) to be Indonesia.
+Referred as the ʻīlio in the Hawaiian language, the modern name of this breed is derived from poi, a Hawaiian staple food made from mashed and cooked kalo (or taro) root.
+The poi mash was used to fatten-up the dogs for use as livestock, as any meat obtained (from either land or sea) was deemed too valuable to be used simply as dog food.
+Since the Hawaiian archipelago did not have large, terrestrial mammals, other than feral hogs (which also likely arrived with the Polynesians), poi dogs were not particularly desired or needed for hunting.
+The dogs were never deliberately or specifically bred to a standard, but human selective breeding and natural selection still came-into play.

-European explorers like Captain Cook encountered pot-bellied, short-legged poi dogs that freely associated with hogs in the village.
-The dogs had very short hair that could come in any color, but brown poi dogs were regarded as distinct enough to warrant a specific name.
-The dogs also had peculiarly flattened heads.
-The latter trait is sometimes ascribed to the diet of the dogs in some unspecified way.
-Considering that poi does not require chewing, the dogs may have lost the need to maintain strong temporalis muscles; a reduced temporal fossa will cause a dog's head to appear flattened.
-Poi dogs were considered rather dim-witted and sluggish – any good hunting dog with acute senses would neither make a good poi dog nor be particularly useful on the islands – however, the dogs were strong-willed and not easily commanded.
+European explorers, like Captain Cook, encountered "pot-bellied, short-legged" poi dogs that freely associated with the kept hogs in the villages.
+The dogs were said to have had very short coats, in a multitude of colors; brown poi dogs were regarded as distinct, enough to warrant a special name.
+The dogs' heads also had, peculiarly, a "flattened" appearance, a trait which is sometimes ascribed to the diet of the dogs, albeit in some unspecified way (possibly nutritionally-related); considering poi does not require substantial chewing to consume, the dogs may have gradually devolved the need to maintain strong temporalis muscles, as a reduced temporal fossa will cause a dog's head to appear "flattened".
+Poi dogs were thus considered rather dim-witted and sluggish—most of them, seemingly, lacked acute senses and would neither make for good hunting dogs nor be of much practical use on the islands.
+Nonetheless, they were said to be strong-willed and difficult to train.

-The poi dog was a two-purpose breed – used for food and as a lucky charm.
-Unsuited for anything else, the breed declined to extinction as the native religion was abandoned and eating dog meat became unfashionable.
-Feral dogs of European settlers interbred with the poi dogs, and by the early 20th century at latest, the breed disappeared as a distinct entity.
+The poi dog was a two-purpose breed; it was bred and used for sustenance on the islands and as a lucky charm.
+Unsuited for much else, the breed declined into extinction as the islanders' beliefs were forgotten and eating dog meat became unfashionable.
+Over time, free-ranging and feral dogs, brought by European and American settlers, interbred with the local poi dogs; by the early 20th century, at the latest, the breed had disappeared as a distinct entity.